tapayne88/pyscript-cloudflare-ip-policy-updater/README.md

 These scripts are to automate the updating of Cloudflare Access Groups which can be used to secure external access to Home Assistant via Cloudflare's Zero Trust network.

-This script currently supports updating a group which contains Google's IP ranges so Google Home can talk to Home Assistant.
+This script currently supports updating 2 policies.
+First is a policy which allows Google's IP ranges to bypass auth allowing Google Home to talk to Home Assistant.
+The second is to allow the same auth bypass but for my home IP address.

 ## Installation